lakshman-reddy-sudo/sit-lms-notifier/README.md

 - You check each subject one by one — 10 subjects, 10 clicks, every single day

 This project fixes all of that.
 It's a **GitHub Actions bot** that:
-- Logs into your LMS every 2 hours automatically
+- Logs into your LMS every hour automatically
 - Scrapes new announcements from all 10 subjects
 - Pulls your consolidated attendance report
 - Sends everything to a **Discord server** with rich, formatted messages